mindfulent/justbreathe-docs/project-styling.md

 # Just Breathe - Project Styling Guide

+## Project Overview and Instructions

+This styling implementation project aims to standardize the visual design across all 51 components and pages while preserving existing functionality.
+For each file, implement the defined color palette using Tailwind classes and CSS variables, maintain WCAG 2.1 accessibility compliance, and ensure all interactive elements retain their current behavior.
+Test each styled component in isolation and in context to verify both visual consistency and functional integrity.
+Update the checklist status from [TODO] to [DONE] only after thorough testing confirms no regression in component functionality.

 ## Color Palette

 Our color palette is designed to create a calming, professional experience that aligns with our brand values of simplicity and effortless growth.